-- Senior-Level Efficiency Analyst Certification – Senior status is the highest NATE certification offered.
+- Senior-Level Efficiency Analyst Certification – Senior status is the highest NATE certification available.
 Technicians have to be certified in two specialty services—one in heating and another in air conditioning—to be eligible for applying for the senior certificate.

-The American Society of Heating, Refrigerating and Air Conditioning Engineers was organized in 1894.
-ASHRAE and its members share research and education about HVAC products with the intent to promote sustainability, energy efficiency and high indoor air quality.
+The American Society of Heating, Refrigerating and Air Conditioning Engineers was founded in 1894.
+ASHRAE and its members share research and education about HVAC products with the intent to encourage sustainability, energy efficiency and high indoor air quality.
 Through their work, ASHRAE creates industry standards with federal recognition.
 These standards are applicable not only to HVAC equipment, but to the buildings themselves as well as their other systems.

-To be ICE-certified for residential equipment, technicians will have to pass both a core exam as well as specialty sections for services like furnace installation, service or even knowledge of components.
+To be ICE-certified for residential equipment, technicians will need to pass both a core exam as well as specialty sections for services like furnace installation, service or even knowledge of components.
 Commercial ICE certifications don’t include the core exam and will cover all relevant knowledge rather than specialty sections.